 - The appID will get marked as 'released' so that you can actually run the server via SteamCMD.

 If you don't have the controls to release your own tool (typically if Valve manually created your tool sometime in the past) then you'll need this to be done by a Valve representative.
-Let us know in the Steamworks Developer Discussions
+You can contact Valve here

 You should then test that the dedicated server is downloadable and can run following the instructions on the SteamCMD page